shadowman-lab/shadowman.reports/roles/build_report_linux/README.md

 Example Playbook
 ----------------

-The role can be used to create an html report on any number of Linux hosts using any number of Linux servers about their services and packages installed
+The role can be used to create an html report on any number of Linux hosts using any number of Linux servers about their services and packages installed.
+Added in a boolean var usesingletemplate if running into issues with jinja not adding in the package/services facts.

 ```